 Request a Free Unemployment Compensation Consultation

 Zachary Zawarski is an employment and labor law attorney located in the Lehigh Valley.
-One of his areas of practice is helping employees throughout the unemployment compensation process.
+One of his areas of practice is helping employees throughout the unemployment compensation (UC) process.

 Filing PA UC Claims

-As soon as you are terminated, apply for unemployment compensation benefits immediately.
+As soon as you are terminated, apply for unemployment compensation (UC) benefits immediately.
 Claims can be filed online at the Pennsylvania Department of Labor website.
 The process is a brief application asking you for your contact information, employer’s information, and the reason for your termination.
-Be sure to answer each question concerning your termination truthfully.
+Be sure to answer each question concerning your separation truthfully.
 Anyone who knowingly makes a false statement to obtain benefits may face criminal and civil penalties, including jail time.